-Black Friday is increasingly becoming a week or even month long event for some retailers, with Amazon beginning its Black Friday deals campaign on November 17 last year - meaning there were a full 10 days of reductions to be had.
+Black Friday is increasingly becoming a week or even month long event for some retailers, with Amazon Black Friday deals starting mid-November last year - meaning there was more than a week of extra deals.

-With so many deals from so many different retailers, it can be tricky to know how best to prepare for Black Friday, but we've got you covered - read on for our tips for getting the best deals on November 23.
+With so many deals from so many different retailers, it can be tricky to know how best to prepare for Black Friday, but we've got you covered - read on for our tips for getting the best deals come the end of November in 2019.

 We also have dedicated Black Friday and Cyber Monday pages for all the big retailers - check them out below: